 of such sources without the prior consent of the author.
 Please come prepared to spend time reading and

-taking notes.
+honour donor agreements.
 Staff also reserve the right to restrict copying of very fragile originals.

 go to top

-Staff can answer simple queries.
+Staff will answer simple queries.
 Genealogical enquiries and complex research requests should be referred to one of the contract researchers available in Ontario.
-The Lennox and Addington Historical Society Volunteers will do more complex research for a fee to benefit the Lennox and Addington Historical Society.
-If you would like more information about what the Society can do, or on locating a contractor, please contact The Lennox and Addington Historical Society
+On occasion, Lennox and Addington Historical Society Volunteers will do more complex research for a fee to benefit the Lennox and Addington Historical Society.

-Go back to Historical Society homepage.
+Go back to Historical Society homepage with tabs to navigate this site.

-This page created 2004; revised 2009.
+This page created 2004; revised 2015.
 Lennox and Addington Historical Society©